vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 ### The way to use Firefox

-I recommend using Firefox to help you view your website in different screen sizes.
+Firefox can help you view your website in different screen sizes.
 This technique is a hack.
 That means what you see may not be the same as what other users see.
 Also, it can be confusing.

 Now, whether you are going to use the technique, you need to set up Firefox.
 By default, Firefox makes the text's size bigger than it should—the same as Brave.